 Avoid being hacked – Official Google News concerning online security.

-Below are some useful tips that will reduce the risk of your sensitive data getting hacked or personal data stolen!
+Below are some valuable tips to reduce the risk of your sensitive data getting hacked or stolen personal data!

 1. Password Security

-It is apparent that many people and business owners use passwords that are memorable to them, we have seen scenarios whereby:
+Many people and business owners use passwords that are memorable to them.
+We have seen scenarios whereby:

 - people will use their first name as the username and their last name as the password